Julians42/RF-Forests/models/explore/cluster_notes.md

    - `squeue` - shows all jobs, their job status (running, in queue, interrupted, etc), and JOBID
    - `scontrol show job <JOBID>` - shows complete information about job, including what node(s) it's running on
    - `ssh <NODENAME>` and `htop` can be used to monitor the job on the cluster
+   - `sacct` - tells you job status of all jobs that you've recently run.
+This is helpful if you get confused after running a lot of test jobs haha

 ## Troubleshooting